Ingredient Definitions

 Papain (V): enzyme derived from the unripe fruit of the papaya plant.
 It is used for clearing beverages, added to farina to reduce cooking time and used medically to prevent adhesions

-Paracasein (A): the chemical product of the action of rennin or pepsin on casein.
+Paracasein (A): the chemical product of the action of Rennin or pepsin on casein.
 To make hard cheese, paracasein is combined with soluble calcium salts to form calcium paracaseinate (cheese curd)

 Paraffin (V): waxy substance obtained from distillates of wood, coal, petroleum, or shale oil